ispras/RISC-V-nML/README.md

 # RISC-V nML

-__RISC-V nML__ is a specification of ISA RISC-V in nML architecture decription language.
+__RISC-V nML__ is a specification of ISA RISC-V in nML architecture description language.

 ## MicroTESK